wplpbpnp/portfolio-legacy-projects/README.md

 # Legacy Projects Portfolio

-This repository is the landing page for legacy MATLAB work converted into GitHub-ready examples.

-The collection includes UMD aerospace/math coursework and a summer NASA AMuBA internship/research project.
+This collection includes UMD aerospace/math coursework and a summer NASA AMuBA internship/research project.
 Repos are split by project/course area so each one has a clear scope, README, and artifacts.

 ## Repositories